CSchoel/arbitrary-but-fixed/_drafts/junit-for-students.md

 #### Only test what is *essential* for a correct solution

-As always in computer programming, it is crucial to fully understand your problem domain and in this case it is crucial to have a very clear definition of what is an acceptable solution and what is not.
+As always in software design, it is crucial to fully understand your problem domain and in this case it is crucial to have a very clear definition of what is an acceptable solution and what is not.
 Unit tests in an educational setting should precisely test the features that are required for every possible solution that can be labeled "correct" and not more.

 Considering the example from Tale 3 this means that when you want your students to write a remove method for a binary search tree, you should test that the result contains all values that it previously contained, that it does not contain the removed value and that it is still a binary search tree - not more and not less.